2-REC/hugo-myportfolio-theme/README.md

 All the parameters are optional: if not defined, their corresponding element will not be added to the page content.

-### SERVICES: Add your services
+### SERVICES - Add your services

 The content of the "SERVICES" section of the homepage is fetched from the "services" data file.

 The different parameters that can be used are:

-* "title": The title of the section.
+* `title`: The title of the section.<br>
     Typically "SERVICES" would be used.
-* "background_image": The image used for the background.
+* `background_image`: The image used for the background.
-* "services": List of services.
-At least one must be provided.
+* `services`: The list of services.
+At least one must be provided.<br>
     Each service has a set of subfields:
-    - "name": The name of the service.
+    * `name`: The name of the service.
-    - "icon": The icon used for the service.
+    * `icon`: The icon used for the service.
-    - "icon_pack": The icon package/family (look at icons documentation).
+    * `icon_pack`: The icon package/family (look at icons documentation).
-    - "text": A text describing the service.
+    * `text`: A short text describing the service.
-    - "list": A list of sub-services displayed as bullet points.
+    * `list`: A list of sub-services displayed as bullet points.

+    `text`, `icon_pack` & `list` are optional.

+    E.g.:
+    ```
+    services:
+    - name: "Service 1"
+      icon: "fa-chalkboard-teacher"
+      icon_pack: "fas"
+      list: [ "One thing", "Another thing", "And some more ..." ]
+    - name: "Service 2"
+      icon: "fa-window-restore"
+      icon_pack: "fas"
+      text: "I am also able to do this."
+    ```

-All the parameters except "services" are optional - if not defined, it will not be added to the page content.
+All the parameters except "services" are optional: if not defined, their corresponding element will not be added to the page content.
 The "services" list parameter must exist and contain at least one element.